OpenNebula/docs/source/administration/networking/hm-vlan.rst

 .. warning:: Remember that any change in the ``/var/lib/one/remotes`` directory won't be effective in the Hosts until you execute, as oneadmin:

+The code can be enhanced and modified, by chaning the following files in the
+frontend:

+* /var/lib/one/remotes/vnm/802.1Q/post
+* /var/lib/one/remotes/vnm/802.1Q/vlan_tag_driver.rb
+* /var/lib/one/remotes/vnm/802.1Q/clean
+* /var/lib/one/remotes/vnm/802.1Q/pre

+Remember to sync any changes to the notes and to backup the changes in order to re-apply them after upgrading to a new release of OpenNebula:

 .. code::

     oneadmin@frontend $ onehost sync